-No visitors are allowed in the office at this time unless needed for mobility/assistance, or if the patient is a minor.
 We ask that you wear a face mask to your visit and to please leave it on throughout the duration of your time in our office.
 If you do not have a face mask, one will be provided for you.

 How is Our Staff Trained?

 Our staff has been trained in infection control practices, standard precautions, and proper hand hygiene.

 Our main concern is to safeguard the health and well-being of our patients and staff by preventing the spread of the infection at our office.